IDC CIO summit to address cloud computing

 The IDC will discuss critical issues concerning cloud computing in the region, with a focus on its impact on business and the pitfalls that should be avoided, during the two-day Middle East CIO Summit 2012, which will be held at the Le Meridien Al Aqah Beach Resort, Fujairah, UAE, starting on 20th February.

-According to the IDC, Campbell’s presence underlines the growing global interest in the Middle East region and highlights the strategic importance of the Middle East CIO Summit 2012 in shaping the ICT landscape of the region.
+According to IDC, Campbell's presence underlines the growing global interest in the Middle East region and highlights the strategic importance of the Middle East CIO Summit 2012 in shaping the ICT landscape of the region.

 Approximately 150 of the region's most influential ICT users will also be attending the event.

-“CIOs in the Middle East are channeling investments towards more strategic IT projects; particularly consolidation, virtualisation, and automation, taking advantage of technologies and strategies that deliver the most significant benefits to their organisations.
+"CIOs in the Middle East are channelling investments towards more strategic IT projects; particularly consolidation, virtualisation, and automation, taking advantage of technologies and strategies that deliver the most significant benefits to their organisations.
 Private cloud adoption, in particular, has been gaining widespread attention in the region, driven by the impact of cloud technology on cost, efficiency and more agile resource deployment.
-The gradual transition towards the cloud will certainly have a significant impact in the growth of the region’s IT expenditure, as organisations take advantage of new technology platforms to enhance the business value of their IT investments,” said Jyoti Lalchandani, vice president and managing director of IDC Middle East, Africa, and Turkey.
+The gradual transition towards the cloud will certainly have a significant impact in the growth of the region's IT expenditure, as organisations take advantage of new technology platforms to enhance the business value of their IT investments," said Jyoti Lalchandani, vice president and managing director of IDC Middle East, Africa, and Turkey.